zqfang/GSEApy/README.rst

    optional arguments:
   -h, --help            show this help message and exit -i FILE, --InDir FILE
-                        the GSEA desktop output dir that you want to reproduce the figure
+                        the GSEA desktop results directroy that you want to reproduce the figure
-  -o OUT, --outDir OUT  the output directory
-  --version             show program's version number and exit
+  -o OUT, --outDir OUT  the gseapy output directory --version             show program's version number and exit